We quilters are a precise bunch! And that's a good thing, because accuracy is everything when it comes to getting a great result on your piecing.

-Accuracy is everything when it comes to piecing.
-So many angles to align and pieces to match.
-No one wants to cut up their favorite fabrics and labor over an A+ quilt block only to discover that it’s come out too small, or the pieces don’t fit together quite right, or whatever misfortune tends to befall you at this phase.
-Here are a few things you can do to improve accuracy and prevent the sting of a bad piece.
+No one wants to cut up their favorite fabrics and labor over an A+ quilt block only to discover that it’s come out too small, or the pieces don’t fit together quite right.
+Luckily, a few go-to rules go a long way.

 Most quilt patterns call for a ¼” seam allowance, and they mean it!
 If your seam allowance is off by even 1⁄16″, it can make a big impact on the final quilt.
-Even a tiny degree of error can really add up over the course of a block, so get in the habit of stitching a scant seam.
+Even a tiny degree of error can really add up over the course of a block.
+One safeguard here is to get in the habit of stitching a barely scant seam.
+That way your measurements account for the seam itself, and the fold in the fabric too.

 How to get a perfect ¼” seam

 We get it: It's way more difficult to achieve a true ¼” seam than you'd think.
 And you're not always set up for success either since it's common for the ¼” markings on your sewing machine or even your ¼” presser foot to be noticeably off.
 The only way to be sure you have an accurate seam is to stitch a ¼” seam following the presser foot and measure it with a clear ruler.
-Make sure your seam is right on the ¼" mark and not a touch over.
+Make sure your seam is right on the ¼" mark — you'll thank yourself later.

 In the above image, the seam on the right was sewn following the edge of a ¼” presser foot, which resulted in a seam that was just on the outside of the ¼” marking.
 No good!